hybridly/hybridly/docs/guide/migrating-from-inertia.md

 The next step will be to find calls to `Inertia.get`, `useForm` and similar functions and replace them by their Hybridly equivalent.

-On the back-end, you may copy over the content of `HandleInertiaRequests` to `HandleHybridlyRequests` as you see fit.
+On the back-end, you may copy over the content of `HandleInertiaRequests` to `HandleHybridRequests` as you see fit.

 ## Guide: moving PingCRM to Hybridly